-Parents who themselves have had mental health problems are encouraged to share this with the School's Matron or Deputy Head Pastoral.
+Parents who themselves have had mental health problems are encouraged to share this with the School's Matron or member of the Safeguarding Team.
 The School needs to be aware of the student's circumstances in order to provide the proper support and ensure that reasonable adjustments are made to enable the student to learn and study effectively.
 We ask that parents disclose any known mental health problem or any concerns that they may have about the student's mental health or emotional wellbeing.
 This includes any changes in the family circumstances that may impact on the student's wellbeing.